-\textbf{Stochastic \ac{PSR}:} This method is a generalization of \ac{PSR} \cite{Banchi2021,Wierichs2022}, where each partial derivative is written as an integral, and a Monte Carlo strategy is used to estimate it.
-For an ansatz with $p$ parameters, it requires $p$ unique circuits each with changes to the structure of the ansatz.
-In practice, such modifications require a re-evaluation of the schedule of the underlying quantum-control system and hence are at a disadvantage.
-Moreover, the stochastic \ac{PSR} has a high estimation variance.
-This is because an integral is estimated by sampling values of its integrand with a finite-shot estimate.
-David \etal \cite{Wierichs2022} presented a neat connection to the Discrete Fourier series and introduced a method that is efficient when the Hamiltonian $A$ is promised to have equidistant eigenvalues.
-However, for a generic ansatz one first needs to compute the spectral decomposition of $A$ to find the pattern of the parameter shifts.
-In that case, this process would take an exponential classical time as $A$ is an exponentially large matrix.
+This method is efficient when the Hamiltonian $A$ is promised to have equidistant eigenvalues.
+For a generic PQC one first needs to compute the spectral decomposition of $A$ to find the pattern of the parameter shifts.
+Therefore, this process in general takes $\exp{\Theta(n)}$ classical time as $A$ is an exponentially large matrix.